 The final element of our approach is to provide support in tackling the most significant, non-academic, barriers to success at school, including attendance, behaviour and social and emotional support.
 Our aim is to use pupil premium funding to help us work towards and improve the outcomes of disadvantaged pupils at our school so they can be compared with those of non-disadvantaged pupils nationally.

 Our plan focusses on the challenges that our disadvantaged pupils face and aims to get to the causes of the issues.
-We will use assessment to measure the impact on areas such as enthusiasm for Reading and Writing and persistent absence and lateness.
+We will use assessment to measure the impact on areas such as enthusiasm for reading and writing and persistent absence and lateness.

-With our systems and expectations of surrounding Reading, we want all pupils to be lifelong readers that see the value in books and how they can enrich their lives.
+With our systems and expectations of surrounding reading, we want all pupils to be lifelong readers that see the value in books and how they can enrich their lives.
 Our curriculum gives all children access to rich texts and opportunities to read books from different cultures and times.

 To ensure the steps taken in this plan are met we will: